 Recruitment and employment

-[Name of organisation] is an equal opportunities employer and wishes to attain a workforce that is representative of the local community to secure the widest pool of talent possible.
+FOSMS is not currently an employer, but if it was it would be an equal opportunities employer and wishes to attain a workforce that is representative of the local community to secure the widest pool of talent possible.
 All employees, whether part-time, full-time or temporary, will be treated fairly and with respect.
 Selection for employment, promotion, training or any other benefit will be on the basis of aptitude and ability.
 All employees will be helped and encouraged to develop their full potential and the talents and resources of the workforce will be fully utilised to maximise the efficiency of the organisation.

 Volunteering

 It is crucial that all volunteers are able to participate and enjoy the activities without discrimination.
-[Name of organisation] believes that volunteers should not be excluded from any opportunity without due reason.
+FOSMS believes that volunteers should not be excluded from any opportunity without due reason.

 Volunteers will not be discriminated against in the advice and support they are given.
 Nor will they be denied access to opportunities because of their assumed abilities, skills or behaviour and each volunteer will be judged on their own merits.
-[Name of organisation] will actively encourage and support volunteers to participate in the planning and implementation of their work.
+FOSMS will actively encourage and support volunteers to participate in the planning and implementation of their work.

-Disciplinary and grievance procedures

-Details of the [Name of organisation] grievance and disciplinary policies and procedures can be found at [insert details as appropriate].
-This includes with whom an employee, volunteer or service user should raise a grievance.

-Use of the organisation’s grievance or disciplinary procedures does not affect anyone’s right to make a claim to an employment tribunal within three months of the alleged discrimination.

 Monitoring, review and responsibility